MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 :::image type="content" source="./media/django-postgresql-webapp/run-django-postgresql-app-localhost.png" alt-text="A screenshot of the Django web app with PostgreSQL running locally showing restaurants and restaurant reviews.":::

-> [!NOTE]
+> [!TIP]
 > With this django sample app, you can create users with the `python manage.py createsuperuser` command like you would with a typical django app.
 For more information, see the documentation for [django django-admin and manage.py](https://docs.djangoproject.com/en/1.8/ref/django-admin/).
-You can use the superuser account to access the `/admin` portion of the web site.
+Use the superuser account to access the `/admin` portion of the web site.

 ## 2 - Create a web app in Azure